Query overview in Power BI Desktop

 As progress is made, Power BI Desktop provides a dialog to display its status.

-Once you have your query where you want it, or if you just want to make sure your work is saved, Power BI Desktop can save your work in the form of a .pbix file.
+When you're ready, Power BI Desktop can save your work in the form of a .pbix file.

 To save your work, select File > Save (or File > Save As), as shown in the following image.